YunHsiao/engine-native/docs/LINTER_AUTOFIX_GUIDE.md

 ## VS Code Integration

-* Make sure both `clang-tidy` and `clang-format` are directly accessible in your terminal environment, i.e. install LLVM and add the bin folder into the environment path.
+* Make sure `clangd`, `clang-tidy` and `clang-format` are directly accessible in your terminal environment, i.e. install LLVM and add the bin folder into the environment path.
 LLVM 11+ is recommended.

     ![](imgs/LLVM.png)